loopholelabs/logging/README.md

 # logging
-A set of utilities and interfaces in Go for logging
+A set of standardized utilities and interfaces in Go for logging.